asciamanna/asciamanna.github.io/_drafts/extracting-methods-in-unit-tests.md

 ## Conclusion

 Extract method refactorings and specifying only the important object attributes in unit tests are two techniques that are important for optimizing unit tests for readability and understanding.
-These differ from production code where extract method refactorings are used to remove code smells.
 It is important to remember that unit tests should be refactored to make tests easier to understand.
 If any refactoring detracts from this it should be avoided.